ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

 Here are some tips on the GSRS backend login process that will be helpful for debugging, testing and automation.

-This demonstrates how to login via curl by creating a session, getting a session key, and possibly getting and using an authentication token.
+This demonstrates how to login via curl by creating a session, getting a session key, and possibly getting and using a token.

 We assume you're working on local host without SSL.

 if you are on SSL you'll want to add `-k` switch to your curl commands to prevent it from checking the validity of SSL certificates.
-However, please be warned that the `-k` switch should only be used in a testing or an otherwise LOCKED DOWN/secure scenario).
+However, please be warned that the `-k` switch should only be used in a testing or an otherwise LOCKED DOWN or secure scenario.

 The command-line scripting strategy below requires that you use Bash, a bit of Perl, and Curl.
 On windows Git-Bash will work.